scottdurow/power-platform-pro-dev-workshop/Labs/Lab 3 - C# Plugins.md

 1. In the solution explorer, right click on `Plugin1`, and select Rename.
-Enter `ReservationOnCreatePreValidation.cs`
+Enter `ReservationOnCreatePreOperation.cs`

 1. When prompted **Would you like to perform a rename in this project**, select **Yes**.

-1. Open the `ReservationOnCreatePreValidation` class, replace with the following code:
+1. Open the `ReservationOnCreatePreOperation` class, replace with the following code:

       ```c#
       using ContosoRealEstate.BusinessLogic.Models;